hoeken/PsychicHttp/README.md

 * No url rewriting (but you can use request->redirect)

 # v1.1: Event Source Plan
-    * make PsychicMultipartUploadHandler
+    * clean up class and callback names
     * inspect the code for memory leaks and other issues
+    * update the arduino example and test it
     * update the benchmark to be v1.1 compatible
-    * update the arduino example and test it
     * make a curl script that loads a page over and over to test the clients stuff for memory leaks
     * make a javascript page that open and closes websocket connections over and over to test that.
     * make a javascript page that open and closes eventsource connections over and over to test that.